Jsparrow/jsparrow.github.io/docs/rules/use-comparator-methods.md

 remediationCost: 5

 description:
-    This rule replaces complex lambda expressions that create instances of 'java.util.Comparator' by a single invocation of the factory methods introduced in the 'java.util.Comparator' interface.
+    This rule replaces complex lambda expressions that serve as instances of 'java.util.Comparator' by simple invocations of factory methods introduced in the 'java.util.Comparator' interface.
-tags: ["Java 1.8", "Coding Conventions", "Lambda", "Readability"]
+tags: ["Java 1.8", "Lambda", "Readability", "Coding Conventions"]
 ---

 # Use Comparator Methods